SapitoSucio/froggo-guides/docs/script_commands.md

 \***changebase** **<job ID number\>**{,**<account ID\>**};

-This command will change a character's appearance to that of the specified job class.
+This command will change a character`s appearance to that of the specified job class.
 Nothing but appearance will change.

 The command will run for the invoking character unless an account ID is given.